 Town Centre Parking Charges

 Parking charges at all Council-owned car parks (from 10am each day) in Aberdare and Pontypridd will be suspended from January 1, 2021, until further notice.
 This extends the free parking arrangements which have been in place since October 24.
 Please note, Council car parks in all other towns are free on a permanent basis.

 This free parking provision is aimed at supporting the local economy by increasing trade for local businesses, and therefore increasing employment within the towns.
 Parking in all other towns remains free.

-All existing civil engineering projects will continue during the ‘firebreak’ period.
-The programme of resurfacing schemes will also be continued throughout, avoiding busy residential areas where possible due to increased vehicle parking.
+All existing civil engineering projects and resurfacing schemes continue throughout Rhondda Cynon Taf, avoiding busy residential areas where possible due to increased vehicle parking.
 Council and contracted workers will continue to adhere to 2m social distancing guidance.

 Integrated Transport Unit